Attorneys Representing Hunters, Fishermen, Outdoorsmen, and Wildlife Enthusiasts

 Under Nebraska Administrative Code Title 163, Chapter 4, it is unlawful to hunt migratory waterfowl without possessing a valid small game hunting permit and associated stamps.
 Because there are no permits for sandhill cranes, it is de facto illegal to hunt them in Nebraska.

 Endangered Species in Nebraska

 While the sandhill crane is not an endangered species, Nebraska is home to other endangered species that are unlawful to hunt under the Federal Endangered Species Act:

 - Whooping crane

 The most common conception of endangered species is game animals and fish.
 However, legal protections also extend to several non-game species.

 - American burying beetle

 - Scaleshell mussel

-If you need representation due to charges from wildlife or game violations, Berry Law: Criminal Defense and Personal Injury Lawyers can help.
+If you need representation due to charges from wildlife or game violations, Berry Law can help.
 Please contact our wildlife attorneys for more information about your rights.